 Deleting a User

-Each user card has a delete icon in the top-right corner.
+Each user card has a trash icon in the top-right corner.
 Click it, and a confirmation dialog appears.
-Click the Delete button—nothing happens.
+Click Delete—nothing happens.
 That’s because the handleDelete function inside components/user-delete-dialog.tsx is empty.
 Let’s fix that.

 Adding the deleteUser Method